Amin-Cheribet/File-Uploader/README.md

 ```

 ### Processing uploaded files:
+Note: this function require php-gd to be installed on the server.
 currently only images can be processed, available methods are:
 - compress(int $quality)
     NOTE : compresssion level 0 to 100 lower is the most compressed and lowest quality